cqpancoast/solaria/src/README.md

 ### Purpose Statement(s)

 The Solaria Framework is an interactive storytelling pipeline from a writer to a reader.
-From the [wikipedia page](https://en.wikipedia.org/wiki/Interactive_storytelling):

-> Interactive storytelling […] is a form of digital entertainment in which the storyline is not predetermined.
-The author creates the setting, characters, and situation which the narrative must address, but the user (also reader or player) experiences a unique story based on their interactions with the story world.

-After that, their definition gets way too specific, neglecting to separate function from implementation.
-(Even this part of the definition is a little implementation-specific for me (who says there’s characters?), but it will serve.)
+A writer can use the writing framework to write a (typically) non-linear story encoded in a read session, and a reader can run the read session (perhaps as a part of some other storytelling program, like a video game) to experience the writer's story.

 * **`read`**: a read session manages how a reader’s interactions with a story world affect the path of a narrative.
-  * **I/O**: The inputs to a read session should represent a reader’s choice or action, and its outputs should represent the future path of the narrative, be that the changes an interaction caused or simply the next paragraph.
+  * **I/O**: The inputs to a read session should represent a reader’s choice or action, and its outputs should represent the future path of the narrative, be that some representation of the changes an interaction caused or simply the next paragraph.
-    * The inputs and outputs of a read session can take what ever form they need to to fit the needs of the enclosing program, if there is one.
   * **Enclosing program, or lack thereof**: A read session could tell a story pretty much on its own, or it can be a small module managing a reader’s path through a narrative told by a much larger program.
 If the second case is true, then `read` components should be implemented to fit the needs of the enclosing program, not the other way around.
-  * **Story Component**: The `read` framework has one particular component from whose implementations information about a narrative is accessible, called the *story component*. ~~An implementation of a story component is called a story.~~ Other components’ implementations, such as ones for display or reader response processing, should carry as little information about a narrative as possible.
+  * **Story Component and Manuscript**: The `read` framework has one particular component from whose implementations information about a narrative is accessible, called the *story component*.
+An instance of a story component implementation is called a *manuscript*.
+Other components’ implementations, such as ones for display or reader response processing, should carry as little information about a narrative as possible, ideally none.
 This will clarify the structure of a write session, which is given below.
-* **`write`**: A write session allows a writer to access `read` component implementations, write a non-bold story encoded in a bold story, configure implementations of other `read` components, and link them all together.
+* **`write`**: A write session allows a writer to access `read` component implementations, write a manuscript, configure implementations of the other `read` components, and link them all together into a dormant read session.
-  * **I/O**: The inputs to a write session should reflect a writer’s desired actions, be they selecting implementations, writing the story, or creating a dormant read session.
+  * **I/O**: The inputs to a write session should reflect a writer’s desired actions, be they selecting implementations, writing the manuscript, or creating a dormant read session.
 The outputs should represent the curent state of a write session after these alterations.
-  * **Enclosing program, or lack thereof**: A single write session can perform its function if using appropriate implementations (by definition), but just by the nature of a write session vs. a read session, a writer may want to “dynamically link” write sessions and run them simultaneously, perhaps to get different looks at the story.
+  * **Enclosing program, or lack thereof**: A single write session can perform its function if using appropriate implementations (by definition), but just by the nature of a write session vs. a read session, a writer may want to “dynamically link” write sessions and run them simultaneously, perhaps to get different looks at the manuscript-to-be.

 Queasy Points:
 - Should the “story component” bit go in the data definition?
 I put it here because I’m singling out a component based off of its purpose statement, not on anything definite about its inputs and outputs.
-  - Let's define a story implementation as something, but let's not use the word *story*.
 - I don't like the amount of choice that a developer has in deciding what goes in the read session and what goes in an enclosing program.
 Should I place additional restrictions on the form and content of read session output?
 This distinction feels squishy.

 ### Examples